100 Deadliest Days: 7 Things New Drivers Need to Know

 1. Seatbelts Can Save Your Life

 Even if you follow everything you learned in driver's ed, you might still get into a crash.
 If you do, wearing a seatbelt could save your life.
-Fifty-two percent of young drivers who died in crashes in 2019 were not buckled up, and 43% of high schoolers say they don't always wear a seatbelt.
-Not buckling up is illegal in most states, and it could cost you everything.
+In 2021, more than half of teens between the ages of 13 and 19 who died in car crashes were not wearing seatbelts.
+Not buckling up is illegal in most states — and it’s a mistake that could cost your life.

 2. Say No to Drunk Driving

 More drivers hit the road under the influence of drugs or alcohol during the 100 Deadliest Days.
-Thirty-one percent of all traffic deaths involved impaired drivers in 2021.
-Don't drive high or drunk — and don't let your friends either.
+In 2022, 13,524 people died in alcohol-impaired traffic incidents.
+Each one of these deaths could have been prevented.
+Never drive drunk, buzzed, or high — and don’t let your friends do it either.

 3. Phones Behind the Wheel Kill

 When you pay attention to your phone, you're not paying attention to the road.
 If a car suddenly brakes in front of you, or if a deer crosses the road, you won't have enough time to react.
-Distracted driving kills, so keep your phone where you can't reach it.
+Distracted driving kills, so when you’re driving, always keep your phone where you can't reach it.

-You might not be pulling all-nighters to study for a test, but are you getting enough rest before driving?
-Getting more sleep is crucial to preventing accidents, especially during the 100 Deadliest Days.
-Aim for 8 to 10 hours of good sleep.
-Drowsy driving can be as dangerous as distracted driving.
+You might not be pulling all-nighters to study for a test, but summertime fun can keep you up late.
+Getting enough sleep is critical to preventing accidents, especially during the 100 Deadliest Days.
+Try to get about 8 to 10 hours of solid sleep a night.
+And remember that drowsy driving can be as dangerous as distracted driving.

 Every additional teen passenger increases the risk of a car crash.
 That's because when you ride with your friends, you're more likely to get distracted by fun conversations and horseplay.
 If you can, split up your friend group into separate cars.
 And if you can't, make sure everyone knows how to be a safe passenger.